Infernus101/KitUI/README.md

 ## Features
 - Easy config
+- Enchantments in kit
-- Enchantments
+- Custom Enchantments (PiggyCustomEnchants) support
-- Effects
+- Effects in kit
-- Commands
+- Commands for kit
-- Cooldown
+- Cooldown for kit
-- Custom Names for items
+- Custom Names for items in kit
 - Economy
 - Unlimited Kits